Levantine archaeology: Terminology and scope

 In academic, political, and public settings, the region's archaeology can also be described in terms of ancient or modern Israel, Jordan, Palestine, Lebanon, Syria, Cyprus, and the Hatay province of Turkey.
 Archaeologists may define the geographic range more narrowly, especially for inquiries that focus on 'Israel' or 'Palestine,' whether construed as ancient or modern territories.
-The shifting terminology over the past 50 years reflects political tensions that operate within and upon the field.
+The terms "Syro-Palestinian archaeology" or "Palestinian archaeology" are still used (particularly when the area of inquiry centers on ancient Palestine).
+Shifting terminology over the past 50 years reflects political tensions that operate within and upon the field.

-Levantine archaeology in the 21st century has relegated biblical concerns to a less dominant position, functioning as a "big tent" incorporating multiple archaeological practices.
-The Levant has displayed cultural continuity during most historical periods, leading to the increased study of the region as a whole.

 Temporal scope

 From prehistoric times through the Iron Age, chronological periods are usually named in keeping with technological developments that characterized that era.
 From the Babylonian era onward, naming is based on historical events.
 Scholars often disagree on the exact dates and terminology to be used for each period.

 Some definitions for the temporal scope, particularly earlier on tended to exclude events after the Byzantine Period, but the temporal scope of Levantine archaeology has expanded over the years.
 In 1982, James A. Sauer wrote that the Islamic periods (630–1918 CE) were part of Levantine archaeological research, and that while some periods had been "ignored, neglected, or even discarded for the sake of other periods," it is now "an almost universally accepted principle that archaeological evidence from all periods must be treated with equal care."

 Leslie J. Hoppe, writing in 1987, submits that Dever's definition of temporal scope of Levantine archaeology excludes the Early Arab period (640–1099), the Crusader period (1099–1291), the Mamluk period (1250–1517) and the Ottoman period (1517–1918).
 However, Dever's definition of the temporal scope of the field in What Did the Biblical Writers Know, and When Did They Know It?
 (2001), indicates that Hoppe's critique is no longer valid.
 There, Dever writes that the time-frame of Levantine archaeology, "extends far beyond the 'biblical period,' embracing everything from the Lower Paleolithic to the Ottoman period."